 A method that uses a subset of marker genes (MGs) for taxonomic profiling of metagenomes. mOTU is available as a standalone software and is also implemented in MOCAT.
 Species-level profiles are generated by mapping reads from metagenomes to a database (mOTU.v1.padded) consisting of 10 MGs extracted from 3,496 prokaryotic reference genomes (downloaded from NCBI) and 263 publicly available metagenomes (from the MetaHIT and HMP projects).

-It is the leading website and database of Drosophila genes and genomes.
-FlyBase curates a variety of data from published biological literature, including phenotype, gene expression, interactions (genetic and physical), gene ontology (GO) information and many others.
-These data are organized in ∼31 different data-type reports such as the Gene Report or the Allele Report.
-The range of data we provide increases and changes as new types of data become available.
-Whether you are using the fruit fly Drosophila melanogaster as an experimental system or wish to understand Drosophila biological knowledge in relation to human disease or to other model systems, FlyBase can help you successfully find the information you are looking for.
+Includes several types of information on Drosophila genes and genomes.
+FlyBase is an online database that curates a variety of data from published biological literature, including phenotype, gene expression, interactions (genetic and physical), gene ontology (GO) information and many others.
+Moreover, data are organized in 31 different data-type reports such as the Gene Report or the Allele Report.

 Provides publicly available nucleotide sequences for formally described species.
 GenBank is a comprehensive public database of nucleotide sequences.
 It also supports bibliographic and biological annotations.
 The sequences are obtained primarily through submissions from individual laboratories and batch submissions from large-scale sequencing projects, including whole genome shotgun and environmental sampling projects.